nus-cs2113-AY2122S2/ip/README.md

 # Solana

 Solana is a Personal Assistant Chatbot that helps manage tasks.
+User guide [here](https://khseah.github.io/ip/).

 This project was done as part of NUS CS2113T AY21/22 S2.